ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Slot:
 : A holder of the board.

 Board/Card:
 : A pluggable equipment can be inserted into one or several slots (or sub-slots) and can afford a specific transmission function independently.

-> Editors' Note: The port definition below needs to be moved to iana-hardware update

-Port:
-: A component where networking traffic can be received and/or transmitted, e.g., by attaching networking cables.
-: In case of pluggable ports, the port may be empty when no transceiver module is plugged in.

 Breakout Port:
 : A port is usually associated with a single physical interface.
 A breakout port is a port which is broken down and associated into multiple interfaces.